 The music was the first thing that got me to watch the anime.
 The opening and ending sequence showed Tasuke and Shaorin singing the songs, and apparently it takes that much to impress me.
 I realized later that the songs tend to be stupid and boring after the first two episodes, and it doesn't make up for the bad storyline.

 There were good points though.
 I loved the hoshigami.
 Rishu and Kohan were just too cute.
 I also find the Tasuke - Shaorin match up to be a bit endearing.
 Other than that, I can say no more.

 Like I said in the beginning, the fact that I finished watching all episodes is a bit surprising.
 I probably wouldn't even have watched it if I had known it had a weak storyline and poor execution.
 I can't say it's the worse anime ever, but It's definitely in the bottom of the food chain.

 Mamotte starts as your average anime, it introduces its characters, gives you an idea of what is to follow and leaves you with an impression that you will watch a mediocre at least school-life comedy.
-Well, in the beginning.
-After that what follows is a bunch of formulaic
+Well, in the beginning, at least.
+After that what follows is a bunch of

-standalone episodes which pretty much follow the same pattern; something triggers a random event, Ruan makes the matter worse - usually while trying to get Tasuke’s attention- Tasuke gets in trouble andthe kind Shaorin comes to save the day.
+formulaic standalone episodes which pretty much follow the same pattern; something triggers a random event, Ruan makes the matter worse - usually while trying to get Tasuke’s attention- Tasuke gets in trouble and the kind Shaorin comes to save the day.

-As the story progresses the only change is that Tasuke’s and Shaorin’s feelings for one another become clearer.
-But that doesn't necessarily mean that is actually a good thing as it can get annoying at times, cheesy inside monologues and pointless melodramatic scenes do not really help.
+As the story progresses, the only change is that Tasuke’s and Shaorin’s feelings for one another become clearer.
+But that doesn't necessarily mean that is actually a good thing as it can get annoying at times; the cheesy inside monologues and pointless melodramatic scenes do not really help.

 It seems like a lot of people got interested in this anime because of its opening, and those same people seem to be disappointed by the show itself.
 I'm sort of in the same boat.